Home > Become a Notary > How to Become a Nevada Notary

 • For each additional signature of each signer - $7.50

-• For administering an oath or affirmation without a signature - $7.50
+• For administering an oath or affirmation - $7.50

 • For a certified copy - $7.50

-A notary public may charge an additional fee for traveling to perform a notarial act if:
+Travel Fees - A notary public may charge an additional fee for traveling to perform a notarial act if all of the following requirements are met:

-1. The person requesting the notarial act asks the notary public to travel.
+1. The individual requesting the notarial act asks the notary public to travel.

-2. The notary public explains to the person requesting the notarial act that the fee is in addition to the fee authorized by law and that the travel fee is not required by law.
+2. The notary public explains to the person requesting the notarial act that the fee is in addition to the fee for the notarial act and is not required by law.

-3. The person requesting the notarial act agrees in advance upon the hourly rate that the notary public will charge for the additional fee.
+3. The individual requesting the notarial act agrees in advance upon the hourly rate that the notary public will charge for the additional fee.

-The notary public may charge a minimum of two hours for such travel and shall charge on a pro rata basis after the first two hours.
+3. The notary public may charge a minimum of two hours for travel and shall charge per hour traveled after the first two hours.

 Is a notary journal required in Nevada?